 The Intercultural Competence Program (ITC) is designed to help students build the experience-based skills needed to interact sensitively and effectively with the rich diversity of people in our increasingly global community.
 Experience-based learning builds skills that are in demand by today's employers and support students to become more culturally aware, engaged citizens.
 Those include:

 - Cultural Self-Awareness: Developing a demonstrated ability to articulate insights into one's own cultural rules and biases; and

 - Knowledge of Cultural and Worldview Frameworks Through Inquiry: Demonstrating a sophisticated understanding of the complexity of elements important to members of another culture in relation to that culture's history, values, politics, communication styles, economy, or beliefs and practices.

-Course options are designed to fit busy schedules of students enrolled in degree programs like nursing, allied health, engineering, or business, student athletes, and working professionals.
+Course options are designed to fit the busy schedules of students enrolled in degree programs like nursing, allied health, engineering, or business, student-athletes, and working professionals.

 Diversity in the world is a basic characteristic of human society, and also the key condition for a lively and dynamic world as we see today. - Hu Jintao (former president of China)